veereshhalagegowda/platformDocumentation/1.0.0/Components/Navigations/menu-item.md

 ## Overview
 A menu is a list of options from which an option can be selected to perform a specific operation.
 A menu item is the individual option that can be selected.
-A menu item is always contained in the “Menu” component.
+It is always contained in the “Menu” component.

 ## Usage
 Menu items are what makes up a menu.
 Menu items are used to provide options within a menu.